SangaviGR/SpotifyAPI/client/README.md

-Here's a basic README for your application:

----

 # Spotify Track Search App

 This React application allows users to search for tracks on Spotify using the Spotify API.
 Users can enter a search query, and the app will display a list of tracks matching the query, including track details and a preview of the track if available.